Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Estimation

-To mitigate the performance loss caused by the quantization error, we may increase the resolution of the AoD/AoA candidate set, which however incurs high complexity for the hardware.
-To tackle this problem, several super-resolution channel estimation schemes have been developed~\cite{C. Hu}.
-Inheriting the formulated sparse recovery problem, the intractable $l_{0}$-norm minimization is equivalently transformed into the minimization of a surrogate function.
-By resorting to the iterative reweighting method, the equivalent problem is solved with the AoDs and AoAs updated based on gradient descent.
+To mitigate the performance loss caused by the quantization error, we may increase the resolution of the AoD/AoA candidate set, which however incurs high hardware complexity.
+To tackle this problem, off-grid super-resolution channel estimation based on gradient descent~\cite{C_Hu}, atomic norm minimization~\cite{YingmingTsaiTCOM2018}, Dirichlet kernel~\cite{anji2019channle}, and distributed grid matching pursuit~\cite{dai2016estimation} has been investigated.
+Inheriting the formulated sparse recovery problem, the intractable $l_{0}$-norm minimization is equivalently transformed into the minimization of a surrogate function~\cite{C_Hu}.
+By resorting to the iterative reweighting method, the above equivalent problem is then solved with the AoDs and AoAs updated based on gradient descent.
 If the initialized channel sparse level is set larger than the genuine one, we can find the genuine number of paths by iteratively pruning those false paths.
-A singular value decomposition based preconditioning can be further used to reduce the computational complexity by properly initializing the AoDs and AoAs.
+To reduce the computational complexity, singular value decomposition based preconditioning can be further used by properly initializing the AoDs and AoAs.
+Channel estimation can also be formulated as an atomic norm minimization problem, which avoids discretizing the angle spaces of the AoA/AoD into grids and therefore achieves high-accuracy channel estimation~\cite{YingmingTsaiTCOM2018}.
+Further reformulating the atomic norm minimization problem as a semi-definite program, alternating direction method of multipliers can be employed where each iteration only needs closed-form computation.
+By assuming that the beamspace parameters can be any value in beamspace domain and do not restrict to predefined discrete angles, implicit Dirichlet kernel structure in the Fourier domain is used, where the OMP algorithm is employed to find the maximum of the Dirichlet kernel peaks instead of recovering all the non-zero entries in the virtual DFT domain~\cite{anji2019channle}.
+In~\cite{dai2016estimation}, a channel estimation method based on distributed grid matching pursuit is developed to iteratively detect and adjust the channel support, where the adaptive measurement matrix is determined by the most possible channel paths in the outer loop iteration and the AoAs and AoDs estimation associated with the LOS path is improved with the grid matching strategy in the inner loop iteration.